Passion for Water Quality, Innovation and Collaboration Drives Us

 TBF works with a broad group of stakeholders, including government agencies, environmental groups, local communities, industry and scientists, to create and put into action innovative policies and projects that clean up our waterways, create green spaces in urban areas, and restore natural habitats both on land and underwater, such as wetlands and kelp forests.

-As part of the SMBNEP, TBF is the non-profit partner of the Santa Monica Bay Restoration Commission and the Santa Monica Bay Restoration Authority, and is focused on research, education, planning, cleanup efforts, and other priorities identified in the SMBNEP’s Bay Restoration Plan (BRP), a publicly-adopted comprehensive plan of action for protecting and restoring Santa Monica Bay.
+As part of the SMBNEP, TBF is the non-profit partner of the Santa Monica Bay Restoration Commission and is focused on research, education, planning, cleanup efforts, and other priorities identified in the SMBNEP’s Comprehensive Conservation and Management Plan (CCMP), a publicly-adopted comprehensive plan of action for protecting and restoring Santa Monica Bay.
 For more information on the entire SMBNEP, please visit the Background page.

-Since we began, TBF and the implementation of the BRP have made massive improvements to the human and environmental health of the region.
+Since we began, TBF and the implementation of the CCMP have made massive improvements to the human and environmental health of the region.
 Please Explore our work to learn more.

 The Bay Foundation Mission